Obinutuzumab (Generic Name)

 Call your doctor or nurse as soon as possible if any of these symptoms happen:

-- Extreme weakness that interferes with normal activities
+- Fatigue and/or that interferes with your daily activities

 - Abdominal pain

 - Nausea that is not relieved by prescribed medicines

 - Loose bowel movements (diarrhea) 4 times or loose bowel movements with lack of strength or a feeling of being dizzy

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

 - Pregnancy warning: This drug is known to cross the placenta.
 This drug may have harmful effects on an unborn baby.
 Effective methods of birth control should be used during treatment with this drug and for 12 months after the last treatment.
 If exposure occurs to an unborn baby, the baby’s immune system may be affected, which could last for months after birth.
 Until the immune system recovers, live vaccines should not be administered to the baby.
 Be sure to talk with your doctor if you are pregnant or planning to become pregnant while getting this drug.

 - Breast feeding warning: It is not known if obinutuzumab is passed into human breast milk.
 In animal studies, this drug was detected in in breast milk.
 For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.